hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

 Integrated seamlessly with the Ethereum ecosystem, Polygon Hermez is a powerful, decentralized technology that provides Layer 2 scalability solutions to blockchain users.
 With the tremendous increase in the number of transactions taking place on-chain (i.e. base layer Ethereum), the Layer 1 solution is already facing blockchain trilemma: decentralization, scalability, and security.
 It is where Polygon Hermez steps in.

 By providing zk-rollups (zero-knowledge rollups) that sit on the top of Ethereum Maninnet, the scalability and the transactions per second (TPS) can be dramatically improved.
 To prove that the off-chain computations are correct, Polygon Hermez employs zero-knowledge proofs that can be verified easily.
 The Layer 2 zero-knowledge proofs are based on the complex polynomial computations that help in leveraging Ethereum scaling and provide fast finality to the off-chain transactions.

 ## What is Polygon Hermez 2.0?

 Polygon Hermez 1.0 version was launched in March 2021.
 The goal of Polygon Hermez 1.0 was to scale payments and transfer ERC-20 tokens.
-It focussed mainly on decongesting Ethereum main chain by taking transactions off from the main chain and executing them off-chain; this resulted in an increase in the number of transactions that can be executed per second to upto 2000, which was a big improvement over Layer 1 Ethereum.
-See [Ethereum Live TPS](https://ethtps.info/Network/Ethereum) to keep track of the Ethereum's live transactions per second.
+It focussed mainly on decongesting Ethereum main chain by taking transactions off from the main chain and executing them off-chain; this resulted in an increase in the number of transactions that can be executed per second to up to 2000, which was a big improvement over Layer 1 Ethereum.
+See [Ethereum Live TPS](https://ethtps.info/Network/Ethereum) to keep track of Ethereum's live transactions per second.

 Polygon Hermez 2.0, henceforth called Hermez 2.0, has been developed to emulate Ethereum Virtual Machine(EVM) that executes Ethereum transactions with zero-knowledge proof validations.
 This has been accomplished by developing an EVM based on zero-knowledge; the machine is designed to recreate all the existing EVM opcodes that can be deployed as smart contracts.
 Although taking on this revolutionary design approach was a hard decision to make, the objective is to minimise the users and dApps friction when using the solution.
 It is an approach that requires the recreation of all EVM opcodes for the transparent deployment of existing Ethereum smart contracts.
 For this purpose, a new set of technologies and tools are being created and engineered by the team.